celery/celery/docs/faq.rst

 **Answer**: No.

 Although using RabbitMQ is recommended you can also use Redis.
-There are also experimental transports available such as Beanstalk, CouchDB, or using SQL databases.
+There are also experimental transports available such as CouchDB, or using SQL databases.
 See :ref:`brokers` for more information.

 The experimental transports may have reliability problems and